fmgarage/ft-gridview/README.md

 #### How Does It Work?

 The demo uses a single list view that has no data part, only a leading sub summary.
 Depending on the window width the record position in the foundset by *Get(RecordNumber)* is quantized by the number of visible columns, so for example in a 3 column view 1-2-3-4-5-6 outputs to 1-1-1-2-2-2 and the list then is grouped by this value.
-Using individual relations to the next 1 to 5 records in the foundset are then used to display their image container next to each other.
+Using individual relations to the next 1 to 5 records in the foundset are then used to display their image containers next to each other.